wiltonn/appstoagents-ara/docs/setup-guide.md

 ### Environment Variables

-Create `.env` file with the following variables:
+The `.env` file should contain the following variables:

 ```bash
 # Database